 Tips for video on mobile

 - Keep clips short.
-A 30-second focused clip uploads faster, plays back faster, and is more useful to reviewers than a 10-minute recording.
+A 30-second focused clip compresses and uploads faster and is more useful to reviewers than a 10-minute recording.

 - Stable connection helps.
-WiFi is faster and more reliable than mobile data for big files.
-If you're at the office or home, prefer WiFi.
+WiFi is faster and more reliable than mobile data for uploads after compression.

-- Don't close the app mid-upload.
-Background uploads are best-effort; staying in the app ensures completion.
+- Don't close the app mid-compression or mid-upload.
+Background work is best-effort; staying in the app improves completion rates.

 - Charge your phone.
-Compression uses CPU which uses battery.
+Compression uses CPU and battery.

 What gets played back